MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-report-open.md

 [!INCLUDE[consumer-appliesto-yynn](../includes/consumer-appliesto-yynn.md)]

 A Power BI report is one or more pages of organized visuals.
 Power BI designers create reports and [share them directly](end-user-shared-with-me.md) with business users, or add them to an [app](end-user-apps.md).
-You must have a Power BI Pro license to open a report unless the report is stored in [Premium capacity](end-user-license.md#identify-content-hosted-in-premium-capacity).
+You must have a Power BI Pro license to open a report unless the report is stored in [Premium capacity](end-user-license.md#identify-content-hosted-in-premium-capacity) and shared with you.
 A user with any Power BI account can have access to reports stored in Premium capacity.
 For more information, see [Licenses and subscriptions for business users](end-user-license.md).

-You can follow along in this tutorial with Microsoft sample content by using a free license.
+You can follow along in this tutorial with [Microsoft sample content](https://app.powerbi.com/groups/me/getdata/samples) by using a free license.

 Explore the following guidance to learn how to open a report from the Browse page and from a dashboard.